Soprath/devonbudlabserver/README.md

 ~$ julia ./examples/osrm.jl
 ```
 A user guide is displayed, allowing you to make a full query and obtain the distance between two GPS points.

+For security reasons, the HEGBUDLAB server may not be accessible directly via VPN and the ip address 10.10.10.10.
+If this is the case, it is possible to run the examples presented above via the loopback address 127.0.0.1 directly from the server.
+In other words, by connecting to the server via ssh and executing the **osrm.jl** presentation script or by sending a curl request replacing the 10.10.10.10 address with 127.0.0.1.